ebarylko/cmpt-476/assignment-6/assignment-6.md

 -b
 \end{bmatrix}$$

+The conditions for $q$ being the eigenvector with the eigenvalue of 1 are $a = c, b = -d$.

 If $q$ is the eigenvector corresponding to the eigenvalue of -1, it means that

 $$
 (X \otimes Z) \begin{bmatrix}